edelvalle/carbon14/README.md

 ## Django integration

-To integrate with Django you will require also Django REST Framework.
+To integrate with Django you will require Django REST Framework.

 Put this in your `urls.py` file